luccabb/db_flask/README.md

 ## Integration tests

+Docker mysql DB URL when running locally: `mysql://root:test_password@host.docker.internal:3306/main`.
+This should be updated on .env to ensure that it points to your Docker Database when running integration tests.

 The environment has 2 containers: one for the web server and one for the database.
 Those tests exist to check whether the backend is doing the right thing.

     $ docker-compose up